 First endangered tapir born at Chester Zoo makes adorable debut

-We're celebrating the birth of an adorable Malayan tapir calf - the first to ever be born at the zoo!
+A tapir at Chester Zoo has given birth to a healthy female calf – the first to ever be born at the zoo.

 The rare Malayan tapir, an endangered species, arrived to first time parents Margery (4) and Betong (3).
 Less than 2,500 Malayan tapirs are now thought to exist in the forests and rainforests of their native South East Asia, largely due to the destruction of their habitat.